Reading Time: 6 minutes read

 White Balance on an iPhone

 An iPhone is excellent at reproducing color because it can analyze the scene and compensate for overly warm or cool colors.
 Usually, colors in iPhone photos look close to the way they are in real life.
 White balance on an iPhone is set automatically, on a per-image basis, and can’t be manually adjusted.
-Using the iPhone’s camera settings are full of additional features to keep photography creative and fun.
+Using the iPhone’s camera settings is a way to o keep photography creative and fun.

-Taking photos in RAW format is the easiest way to learn how to perfect white balance in photos.
+Taking photos in RAW format is the easiest way to learn how to perfect white balance in photos – especially if you have an iPhone 12 pro.
 A RAW image technically doesn’t contain any colors – they get added during the RAW conversion process.
 The original image stays untouched and unprocessed by the camera.
 Except for the iPhone 12 Pro or 12 Pro Plus, a third-party camera app is needed to shoot RAW photos.
 Only those two models indicated above have a RAW setting in the native camera app.

 The white balance can be adjusted with RAW format photos in post-processing software, such as in Photoshop or Lightroom.
 The original image stays untouched and unprocessed by the camera.
 As long as the photos are shot in RAW, white balance settings can be ignored until later.